 Logroño, the region’s capital, will never feature in a list of Spain’s most beautiful towns but it is often the base for people travelling in this area and has a pleasant old centre with some interesting buildings, churches and places to eat and drink.
 If you do spend a night there, be sure to go to Calle Laurel for a ‘tapas crawl’.
 This is one of the best streets in the whole country for wandering between a huge number of great tapas bars.

-The centre of the wine industry, Haro is likely to attract most visitors and its Wine Museum and numerous bodega tours are a must for wine enthusiasts.
+Haro is the centre of Rioja’s wine industry which attracts many wine enthusiasts to its bodega tours and visitors to the nearby Vivanco Museum of Wine Culture in Briones.
 A place well worth stopping at is Laguardia, a beautifully preserved medieval town between Logroño and Haro.
 Santo Domingo de la Calzada is an interesting small town – with a fabulous Parador – and is perhaps best known for having live chickens in its cathedral to commemorate a local legend.

 Many of the most interesting aspects of La Rioja, though, are not to be discovered in the towns – there is some wonderful and very diverse scenery here, accounting for the increasing amount of rural tourism in the region.
 For instance, the Alfaro Nature Reserve on the banks of the Ebro is a forested area with some superb walks.
 There is an open air sculpture park at Tierras Altas de Lomas de Oro, in an isolated area of pine, oak and beech trees.
 Of special interest as well are the valleys of Rioja Baja where you can see dinosaur footprints, Celtiberian and Roman remains and settlements in a UNESCO Biosphere reserve whilst being circled overhead by enormous vultures.